NikSteel/GeekOS/README.md

 We developed this version as a final project for an introduction to operating systems course at the University of Windsor.
-Our original source code and sections of the core GeekOS code that we modified are set apart in the src/60-330 directory and documented with comments.
+Our original source code and sections of the core GeekOS code that we modified are set apart in the src/60-330 and include/60-330 directories and are documented with comments.

 The original GeekOS base kernel upon which our project is based may be found at